Dr. Mark Anderman

 Forsyth 141

-Dr. Mark Anderman (Dr. A) is the Music Theory Coordinator at Santa Rosa Junior College, where he has taught for over 20 years and was the recipient of the 2019 Santa Rosa Metro Chamber Excellence in Education award.
-He was also on faculty at Cypress College for 5 years and taught composition and conducting for 6 years for the Santa Rosa Symphony’s Summer Music Academy.
-He has over 30 years of performance experience as a guitarist, bassist, singer, and keyboardist in the Bay Area and Greater Los Angeles.
-Open to multiple styles, his work includes jazz, classical chamber music, gospel, rock, and musical theater.
+Dr. Mark Anderman (Dr. A) is the Music Theory Coordinator at SRJC, where he has taught for over 20 years.
+He was the recipient of the 2024 Academic Senate Professional Achievement award and the 2019 Metro Chamber Excellence in Education award.
+He was also a professor at Cypress College for 5 years and taught composition and conducting for 6 years for the Santa Rosa Symphony’s Summer Music Academy.

-Highlights of his concert works include: For Us All (for symphonic band and choir) commissioned for the 2020 grand re-opening of Burbank Auditorium, Thursday Rain (for orchestra) premiered at Jackson Theater in memoriam of the 2017 Sonoma County wildfires, and Pieces of Yesterday premiered by the SRJC Jazz Band and featured by the Sonoma State University Jazz Orchestra at the Green Music Center.
+Dr. A is an accomplished recording artist and producer as well as an active composer of concert music.
+His fourth album Horizon was released worldwide in 2024.
+His previous albums are Confluence, Double Vision (recorded in Singapore with Bruce MacLeod), and his debut EP Ascension.
+Highlights of his concert works include: Music, Do Not Cease! commissioned in 2024 for the Santa Rosa Symphonic Chorus, For Us All (for symphonic band and choir) commissioned for the 2020 grand re-opening of Burbank Auditorium, Thursday Rain (for orchestra) premiered at Jackson Theater in memoriam of the 2017 Sonoma County wildfires, and Pieces of Yesterday featured by the Sonoma State University Jazz Orchestra at the Green Music Center.

-Occasionally, Dr. A also ventures into radio broadcasting: he was featured on Melbourne, Australia's J-Files as an expert on the music of Frank Zappa, and has co-hosted KRCB's Jazz Connections with Dr. Larry Slater (“The Jazz MD”).
+Dr. A has also ventured into radio broadcasting: he was featured on The J Files (Melbourne, Australia) as an expert on the music of Frank Zappa and has co-hosted KRCB's Jazz Connections with Dr. Larry Slater.

 EDUCATION